📶 Eduroam#

 Once you download and run the tool, it will prompt for a username and password.

-Once entered, the tool will create a wireless connection profile for ‘eduroam’ on your behalf, so you should be able to connect to the network without needing to do anything else.
+Once entered, the tool will create a client certificate and a wireless connection profile for ‘eduroam’ on your behalf, so you should be able to connect to the network without needing to do anything else.